psripathi44/isSecuredSite/README.md

 # isSecuredSite

-isSecuredSite was a small application I developed as per the request of the network team who would want to verify if a particular URL is Secured or not.
+isSecuredSite is a small application I developed as per the request of the network team of our university who wanted to verify if a particular URL is Secured or not, provided a list of urls as part of an Excel or CSV.

 Input: CSV File<br/>
 Output: Count of secured URLs and the list of URLs with an option to download in EXCEL or PDF format.